frePPLe/frepple/doc/installation-guide/linux-binaries.rst

         #  - month-day-year: US format
         #  - day-month-year: European format
         #  - year-month-day: international format.
 This is the default
+        # As option you can choose to hide the hour, minutes and seconds.
         DATE_STYLE = "year-month-date"
+        DATE_STYLE_WITH_HOURS = True

    #. **/etc/frepple/djangosettings.py - INSTALLED_APPS**